Vermunds/Skyrim-CleanSaveAutoReloader/README.md

 The helper is required because the game cannot relaunch itself while it is still shutting down.
 Both files must be present for the mod to work.

+## Configuration
+The settings can be changed in-game, in the settings menu of either SKSE Menu Framework or Fuzz's Legally Intelligible Core Kit, or in `Data/SKSE/Plugins/SkyrimAutoReloader.ini`.
+Changes made in the menu are saved to the same file.

 ## Download
 Available on [Nexusmods](https://www.nexusmods.com/skyrimspecialedition/mods/88219).